zeptofs/api-documentation/source/index.html.md

   1. Pay a contact with an invalid account number:
     * Initiate a Payment for <code>$0.54</code>.
-    * Split will mimic a successful debit from your bank account.
+    * Zepto will mimic a successful debit from your bank account.
-    * Split will mimic a failure to credit the contact's bank account.
+    * Zepto will mimic a failure to credit the contact's bank account.
-    * Split will automatically create a <code>payout_reversal</code> credit transaction back to your bank account.
+    * Zepto will automatically create a <code>payout_reversal</code> credit transaction back to your bank account.
   2. Pay a contact whilst having insufficient funds:
     * Initiate a Payment for <code>$0.11</code>.
-    * Split will mimic a failure to debit your bank account.
+    * Zepto will mimic a failure to debit your bank account.
-    * Split will mark the debit as `returned` due to `insufficient_funds`.
+    * Zepto will mark the debit as `returned` due to `insufficient_funds`.
-    * Split will void the scheduled credit to the contact's bank account.
+    * Zepto will void the scheduled credit to the contact's bank account.
   3. Request payment from a contact with a closed bank account:
     * Initiate a Payment Request for <code>$0.02</code>.
-    * Split will mimic a failure to debit the contact's bank account.
+    * Zepto will mimic a failure to debit the contact's bank account.

 ## NPP payment failures
 If you are utilising an [Account Float](https://help.split.cash/en/articles/4275280-utilising-an-account-float)  to create NPP payments, you can simulate a transaction that fails to process through the NPP channel by [creating a Payment from your account float](https://help.split.cash/en/articles/4275293-transacting-from-your-account-float) for one of the following amounts.